 Reflection from Sr. Rosemary Finnegan, O.P.

-- He used Moses, a shepherd and a murderer, to deliver His people.
+- Moses, a shepherd and murderer, who delivered God’s people to the Promised Land.

 - Esther, a slave, who delivered Israel from sure destruction also.

 - Matthew, a spurned tax collector, who became one of our gospel writers.

 Today we have the honor of celebrating another special person whom God used for his plan of salvation: Mary, a simple peasant girl who became the Mother of God.
 Mary was humble yet profound, gentle yet strong, meek yet glorified by God!
 As Queen Mother of God, Mary wants us to turn to her with childlike faith and trust.
 This feast of the Queenship of Mary was established by Pope Pius in 1954 and is now celebrated one week after the Feast of her Assumption.